A Fefferman-Stein inequality for the Carleson operator: Two-weighted inequalities

 where $A$ and $B$ are doubling Young functions such that $\bar A \in B_{p'}$ and $\bar B \in B_{\frac{p+1}{2r}}$, there exists a constant $C=C_{n,p,A,B,u,v}<\infty$ such that

 However, there is an alternative way of obtaining such two-weighted inequalities that does not involve the linearisation and the adjoint operator argument in the proof given for Theorem \ref{FSmAthm}.
-This approach follows the ideas of a similar two-weighted inequality for Calderón-Zygmund operators proved by Lerner in \cite{LeCZ}.
+This approach is along the lines of a two-weighted inequality for Calderón--Zygmund operators proved by Lerner \cite{LeCZ}.
+Our two-weighted bumped-type inequalities seem to be novel in the setting of the Carleson operator and the related operators discussed in Section \ref{Applications}.